asdfghjkxd/Sample-Codes/revamped_application/core/README.md

 This folder contains the different model classes, which represent a series of inputs/outputs provided or required by the different APIs.

+## `credit`

+This folder contains core functionality code for the SkillsFuture Credit Pay APIs.

+## `cipher`

+This folder contains the methods used for encrypting and decrypting a payload.

 ## `system`

 This folder contains system functionalities that the application leverage on to perform housekeeping on the files